-There’s no reason to let a little rain put a damper on your fun or keep you from leaving the house.
+There’s no reason to let rainy days put a damper on your fun or keep you from leaving the house.
 Hiking in the rain can be a lot of fun.
 There are even benefits.

 For one, the hiking trails will be less crowded.
 You may even have them to yourself.
-Waterfalls will also be flowing more intensely than usual.
+Waterfalls will also be flowing more intensely than usual on a rainy hike.

 As an Amazon Associate I earn from qualifying purchases.
 If you click and purchase, I receive a commission at no cost to you.